FAQs FOR NEW USERS

 How do I get a receipt for my tax records?

 Receipts will be issued by the American Red Cross.
 To get a receipt, you should contact the American Red Cross customer service line 1-800-797-8022 or website http://www.redcross.org/contact-us/financial-donation-inquiry.
 You will be asked to provide the Zelle Payment ID for your donation to the American Red Cross.
-The Payment ID is a unique number that identifies the transaction and can be found [insert location for the zelle payment id]
+The Payment ID is a unique number that identifies the transaction and can be found in the Activity screen within the FNB Mobile app or Online Banking.

 What is my money being used for?